 But before you get busy with your green self, let me remind you:

-I know that you want to toss together your favorite Green-It-Yourself ingredients and hope everybody gets along.
+I know that you want to toss together your favorite Green-It-Yourself (GIY) ingredients and hope everybody gets along.
 But sometimes they don’t.

 Helping me here is Dr. Vartan Libaridian, Dr. Bronner’s chemistry and R&D consultant.
 The chart below gives you both my lay analysis and Dr. Vartan’s scientific breakdown.